f5devcentral/f5-automation-labs/docs/class1/labinfo.rst

 Lab Environments & Topology
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 ..
-NOTE:: All work for this lab will be performed exclusively from the Linux
+WARNING:: All work for this lab will be performed exclusively from the Linux
    Jumphost.
 No installation or interaction with your local system is
    required.